Hell's Paradise season 1

-Hell's Paradise is an anime television series based on Yuji Kaku's manga of the same name.
-The anime series was first announced by Crunchyroll in November 2022.
-The anime was produced by Twin Engine and MAPPA and directed by Kaori Makita, with Akira Kindaichi writing the scripts, Koji Hisaki designing the characters, and Yoshiaki Dewa composing the music.
-The story follows ninja Gabimaru and the executioner Yamada Asaemon Sagiri as they search for the elixir of life.
+The first season of Hell's Paradise, an anime television series based on the manga series Hell's Paradise: Jigokuraku by Yuji Kaku, premiered on TV Tokyo and its TX Network affiliates on April 1, 2023, and concluded on July 1, 2023.
+The season was produced by Twin Engine and MAPPA and directed by Kaori Makita, with Akira Kindaichi writing the scripts, Akitsugu Hisagi designing the characters, and Yoshiaki Dewa composing the music.
+The story follows the ninja Gabimaru and executioner Yamada Asaemon Sagiri as they search for the elixir of life.
+The season adapts the manga's "Island" and "Lord Tensen" story arcs, which are covered in the first five volumes (chapters 1–59).

-The series ran for 13 episodes and aired from April 1 to July 1, 2023, on TV Tokyo and other networks.
-It adapted the manga's "Island" and "Lord Tensen" story arcs.

-Crunchyroll streamed the series internationally outside of Asia, while Netflix streamed the series in Asia-Pacific (excluding Mainland China, Australia, and New Zealand).
+Crunchyroll streamed the season internationally outside of Asia, while Netflix streamed it in Asia-Pacific (excluding Mainland China, Australia, and New Zealand).